isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_SCHED_CLS.md

 };
 ```

-For more details of tcx, see the [LSFMM+BPF Summit Recap and Video: Revamping Global Socket Iterator, Netkit and Next Steps](https://ebpf.foundation/lsfmmbpf-summit-recap-and-video-revamping-global-socket-iterator-netkit-next-steps/).
+For more details of tcx, see the [<nospell>LSFMM</nospell>+BPF Summit Recap and Video: Revamping Global Socket Iterator, Netkit and Next Steps](https://ebpf.foundation/lsfmmbpf-summit-recap-and-video-revamping-global-socket-iterator-netkit-next-steps/).

 ## Helper functions